Josh Thompson about blog projects

 I want ‘emotional labor’ as a thing to be talked about more in society.

-There’s a certain built-in codependence, societally, when the ‘work’ of things that gets called ‘emotional labor’ gets female-coded, and then tucked away, into the margin and periphery.
-An unhealthy expression of this is a diminishment of healthy boundaries.
+There’s a certain forced, non-consensual codependency, societally, when the ‘work’ of things that gets called ‘emotional labor’ gets female-coded, and then tucked away, into the margin and periphery.

 There’s ‘gender stuff’, obviously, in this book, but it also all relates to class, ethnicity, supremacy culture, and more.
 It pairs well with this other book about ‘data bias’ as relates to women and this book about negotiation and this article about salary negotiation.